obvonage/deved-platform/content/blog/en/devcity-comes-to-london.md

 **What Is DevCity?**

-Hosted by the Vonage Developer Relations team, the DevCity event series brings together engaging content, international networking, exclusive swag and brilliant fun and games - all tailored for developers.
-Whether you’re new on the Dev scene or an experienced old timer, there is something for you.
+Hosted by the Vonage Developer Relations team, the DevCity event series brings together engaging content, international networking, exclusive swag and lots of fun and games - all tailored for developers.
+Whether you’re new on the Dev scene or super experienced, there is something for you.

 Featuring a mix of Vonage speakers and special guests, the DevCity content will equip you with everything you need to know about integrating our Communications APIs into your projects - be it voice, video, SMS or verify.
 We’ll also be meeting happy Vonage customers, analysing the latest trends and demonstrating first-hand how you can supercharge your communications.